simon-rb/local_LLM_inference/README.md

 ---

 ### **✅ 2.
 Install Python 3.9+**
-Check if you already have Python 3.9 or later:
+Check if Python is installed:

 ```bash
 python3 --version
 ```

-If the version is **lower than 3.9** or missing, install the latest Python:
+If you don’t have **Python 3.9 or later**, install it via Homebrew:

 ```bash
 brew install python
 ```

-Verify that Python was installed:
+Verify that Python is installed:
 ```bash
 python3 --version
 ```